sharktacos/VFX-software-prefs/docs/Nuke.md

 - **df Night Adaptation** <br> Created by Derek Flood.
 Simulate perceptual loss of color and blue-shift in low-light conditions by desaturating and color balancing low luminance colors.
 Based on ZoneSat and ZoneGrade tools by Jed Smith.

 - **Write dailies mov** <br> Created by Derek Flood.
-Writes a dailies movie with options for resizing and burn-in text (includes script name, output color space, and frame count).
-Text placement is based on project settings.
+Writes a dailies movie with options for resizing and burn-in text (text includes script name, output color space, and frame count).
+Burn-in text placement is based on resolution in project settings.

 ![img](img/nuke_dailies.jpg)